 Since genetically modified model animals are extremely effective for gene function analysis at individual level, they are widely used in the field of life sciences.
 The recent engineering required to create such model animals has taken huge leaps forward; e.g., a new genome-editing tool (CRISPR/Cas9 system) can relatively easily cut arbitrary sequences on the genome.
-Section of Mammalian Transgenesis at the Center for

-Genetic Analysis of Behavior in NIPS has established the latest technology such as the CRISPR/Cas9 system capable of providing endogenous genetic modification to mice and rats.
+Section of Mammalian Transgenesis at the Center for Genetic Analysis of Behavior in NIPS has established the latest technology such as the CRISPR/Cas9 system capable of providing endogenous genetic modification to mice and rats.
 Our staffs familiar to not only physiology and brain science but also reproductive biotechnology, have greatly contributed to researchers all across the country by providing technology to create genetically modified model animals.
 We can support cooperative studies by providing the technologies to develop adoptive models such as transgenic or knockout mice and rats.
-In the calendar year of 2019, we have created a total of 18 transgenic or knock-out mouse and rat lines under 9 collaborative research projects.
+In the calendar year of 2020, we have created a total of 14 transgenic or knock-out mouse and rat lines under 13 collaborative research projects.
 We will continue to work on the requested creation of genetically modified model animals by applying the new genome-editing tools.
+Twelve projects are now scheduled in 2021.